 In order to align the interests of directors and stockholders, we believe that our directors should have a significant financial stake in Sealed Air.
 To further that goal, we maintain stock ownership guidelines for non-employee directors.
-The current stock ownership guidelines for non-employee directors, which are part of our Corporate Governance Guidelines, specify that non-employee directors hold shares of common stock and stock units under our Deferred Compensation Plan for Directors equal in aggregate value to five times the amount of the annual retainer payable in cash, which equaled (a) for the Chairman of the Board, \$800,000 for 2021 and 2022, and (b) for other directors, \$500,000 for 2021 and 2022.
+The current stock ownership guidelines for non-employee directors, which are part of our Corporate Governance Guidelines, specify that non-employee directors hold shares of common stock and stock units under our Deferred Compensation Plan for Directors equal in aggregate value to five times the amount of the annual retainer payable in cash, which (a) for 2022 equaled \$800,000 for the Chairman of the Board and \$500,000 for other directors, (b) for 2023 equal \$895,000 for the Chairman of the Board and \$550,000 for other directors.
 The directors have five years following first election to achieve the guidelines.
 In the event of an increase in the amount of the annual retainer payable in cash, directors serving when the increase is approved by the Board of Directors have two years after such approval to achieve the increased guideline.
-As of March 28, 2022, all directors met the stock ownership guidelines for 2021, other than Ms. Adefioye, Mr. Ahmad and Ms. Rowland, who are within the initial five-year period allowed under the policy.
+As of March 20, 2023, all directors met the stock ownership guidelines for 2022, other than Ms. Adefioye, Mr. Ahmad, Mr. Berryman and Ms. Rowland, who are within the initial five-year period allowed under the policy.